United Farm Workers: 1980s

+During this time, there were many attempts by the Reagan administration to deregulate Occupational Safety and Health Administration (OSHA).
+After being placed in office, there were several budget cuts and many people within this field lost their jobs.
+Within that time, organizations such as OSHA began to show a decline in workplace inspections leaving business practices to their own devices on such matters.

+Many efforts were put into place to try and defund pesticide and agricultural regulations.
+One such person, interested in this change was running governor, at the time, George Deukmejian.
+Deukmejian tried to show that he was on the growers’ side of the matters and went as far as to label the workers union as agitators and vandals.
+Not long after, the agricultural associations began to fund his campaign.
+True to his word, when he was elected governor, he pushed a number of “grower-backed” bills.

+In an attempt to align people with his cause and gain more backing, Cesar Chavez began a boycott under his leadership, branded as a movement in favor of “safe food”.
+This boycott went directly against the current governor of that time.
+Pesticides were not addressed until a year later, in 1982.

-Additionally, there was a major scare over pesticides in California at the time; watermelons would make the farm workers and consumers very ill.
+This changed when a major scare over pesticides became well known in California at the time; watermelons would make the farm workers and consumers very ill.
 The UFW was outraged to hear about the use of illegal pesticides, and Chávez decided to fast for 36 days to protest the dangers pesticides had on farm workers and their community.
 This influenced the legislature in California to create more food testing programs, resulting in pesticide-free produce, and to encourage organic farming.

 Recent developments

 In July 2008, farm worker Ramiro Carrillo Rodriguez, 48, died of a heat stroke.
 According to United Farm Workers, he was the "13th farm worker heat death since CA Governor Schwarzenegger took office" in 2003.
 In 2006 California's first permanent heat regulations were enacted but these regulations were not strictly enforced, the union contended.